10 Things Need to Know About Vietnam

 Here is a list of countries by continent that need a Visa to enter Vietnam, as well as countries that are exempt.

 #8 Inoculation Shots - When it comes to your health, we suggest you do your own research and get the shots you think you might need.
 Hepatitis A&B as well as Dengue Fever, Malaria, Typhoid, and Tuberculosis shots are discussed online amongst travelers.
 In my experience, mosquitos are barely noticeable in the large cities.
 If you plan on visiting smaller villages or the countryside, you have much more risk of catching a bug.
-This is a good website for inoculation information - Click HERE
+This is a good website for inoculation information - Click HERE.

 #7 The Water & Food - I've traveled to Vietnam 4 times over the past 5 years, totaling 19 months in the country.
 I eat everything that looks good, regardless of the cleanliness of the restaurant or food.
 I've been sick just once with a short bout of food poisoning.
 I try not to drink the water straight out of the tap, although I do brush my teeth with tap water.
 I also try to avoid getting ice that has been made with tap water.
 Bottled water is extremely cheap and easy to find in Vietnam, so as long as you can remember to be careful with your water intake, you should be fine.
 If you have a weak stomach, you can try to stick to fried and cooked foods.
 Fried rice and French fries are usually pretty easy to find if you are really worried.

-Snail Soup in Hanoi, Vietnam
+Snail Noodle Soup in Hanoi, Vietnam

 #6 Traffic Police - It's no secret that historically, Vietnam has corrupt local governments, which include their police force and traffic police.
 If you rent a bike or car and drive out of the city, there is a small chance that you could get pulled over for a minor traffic violation and then be extorted for money to be let go.
 This has only happened to me once while in the country, but I've traveled extensively over the past 5 years, covering thousands of miles across Vietnam.
-If you are simply renting a scooter in the city, you do not have to worry
+If you are simply renting a scooter in the city, you do not have to worry about being pulled over if you have your

 Vietnamese Traffic Police are Very Professional